biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 We can build a pipeline incrementally adding more and more processes.
 Nextflow will take care of the dependencies between the input / output and of the parallelization.

 Let's add to the **test2.nf** pipeline two additional steps, indexign of the reference genome and the read alignment using `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`__.
-For that we will have to modify the *.nf, paramas.config and nexflow.config files (the full solution is available in the `test3 folder on the GitHub <https://github.com/biocorecrg/SIB_course_nextflow_Nov_2021/blob/main/nextflow/test3>`__).
+For that we will have to modify the *.nf, params.config and nexflow.config files (the full solution is available in the `test3 folder on the GitHub <https://github.com/biocorecrg/SIB_course_nextflow_Nov_2021/blob/main/nextflow/test3>`__).

 In **test3.nf**, we have to add a new input for the reference sequence: